BackToTech-Study/HelloVue/README.md

 ## [Vite](https://vitejs.dev/)
 * Vite is a lightweight and fast build tool with first-class Vue SFC support.
 It is created by Evan You, who is also the author of Vue!
 * Vue CLI is the official webpack-based toolchain for Vue.
 It is now in maintenance mode and we recommend starting new projects with Vite unless you rely on specific webpack-only features.
 Vite will provide superior developer experience in most cases.
+* in this example the vite configuration information is stored in the `vite.config.js` file

 ## Type Support for `.vue` Imports in TS